Taxpayers Against Poverty

 Taxpayers Against Poverty works closely with its sister organisation Compassion in Politics which campaigns to bring more compassion into public life.
 TAP also has a close relationship with the charity Zacchaeus 2000 Trust (Z2K), which was also founded by Rev Paul.

-- Tom Burgess (Director)
+- Tom Burgess (Chair)

-- John Tizard (Strategy, Campaigns)
+- John Tizard (Director)

 - Krissie Nicolson (Community)

 - Alison Gelder